-All other trademarks mentioned in this document or website are the property of their respective owners.
+Cisco and the Cisco logo are trademarks or registered trademarks of Cisco and/or its affiliates in the U.S. and other countries.
+To view a list of Cisco trademarks, go to this URL: www.cisco.com/go/trademarks.
+Third-party trademarks mentioned are the property of their respective owners.
 The use of the word partner does not imply a partnership relationship between Cisco and any other company.
-(0910R)
+(1110R)

-© 2010 Cisco Systems, Inc. All rights reserved.
+© 2010-2013 Cisco Systems, Inc. All rights reserved.
 May be reproduced only in its original entirety (without revision).